sgharms/manager-readme/manager_readme.md

 ### Career

+***You own your career.***

+***I own objectives.***

-You own your career.
-I own objectives.
-When I can turn my objectives into a project or effort that grows your career, we're in our optimal dynamic.
+When I can turn the business' needs (my objectives) into a project or effort that grows your career, we're in our optimal dynamic.
+I'll try to do this as much as possible.

 If you're stalling or hungry, _you must tell me what you need_.

-If you don't feel like you're getting enough guidance, that's a great thing for me to hear from you and I'll make sure we're aligned in terms of level here.
+If you don't feel like you're getting enough guidance, that's a great thing for me to hear.

 <a name="basics"></a>